wikimedia/search-highlighter/README.md

 The ```boost_before``` option lets you set up boosts before positions.
-For example, this will multiply the weight of matches before the 20th position by 5 abd before the 100th position by 1.5.
+For example, this will multiply the weight of matches before the 20th position by 5 and before the 100th position by 1.5.
 ```js
   "highlight": {
     "fields": {